 First and foremost, energy efficiency is important from an environmental standpoint.
 Additionally, by achieving energy savings of 90%, this results in much longer battery life for user’s phones.

-From a carrier perspective, given that average data per user, per month continues to increase, it becomes non-economical to continue using 4G.
-5G allows carriers to place 3x more bits per hertz of spectrum that they have available to them.
+From a carrier perspective, given that average data per user, per month continues to increase, it becomes non-economical to continue using 4G LTE.
+Whereas 5G allows carriers to place 3x more bits per hertz of spectrum that they have available.
 Therefore, 5G will make it 3x more efficient for the carriers to utilize their spectrum assets.
 Carriers do this through the way that 5G can allocate and re-use spectrum.

-Signal strength in 5G, facilitates greater mobility, allowing data transmission to a device that is travelling at 500 kilometers per hour.
-Whereas 4G allows data transmission to a device travelling at a maximum speed of only 200 to 300 kilometers per hour.
+Signal strength in 5G facilitates greater mobility, allowing data transmission to a device that is travelling at 500 kilometers per hour.
+Whereas 4G LTE allows data transmission to a device travelling at a maximum speed of only 200 to 300 kilometers per hour.

 Therefore, 5G allows data transmission in use cases such as high-speed trains and the future autonomous drones.
-Both of these forms of mobility will travel at speeds of 500 kilometers per hour.
+Both of these forms of mobility could travel at speeds of 500 kilometers per hour.

 5G has end-to-end security architecture.
-This includes stronger subscriber authentication, user privacy and network security, as compared to 4G.
+This includes stronger subscriber authentication, user privacy and network security, as compared to 4G LTE.

 5G will drive a sizable increase in the amount of data that is computed and stored.
 This data will ultimately require data center capacity.
 As 5G creates significant amounts of data, data centers provide central locations for using technology such as artificial intelligence, to harness the data to create new use cases.